portraits

 Continue reading →

-When it comes to producing effective photography for corporate marketing, there are two general types of images: those with story appeal and those that demonstrate something.
+Effective photography for corporate marketing has two general types of images: those with story appeal and those that demonstrate something.
 The former is used to convey an idea or emotion and the latter is used to deliver a fact.
 The two types can overlap.

 Pictures with story appeal are said to have human interest.
-These pictures, which are usually editorial in nature, will attract attention because editorial photography is the most interesting to, and the most trusted by, the public.
-Conveying a message through human interest is always persuasive because such photography creates an emotional response in the viewer.
+These images are usually editorial because editorial photography is considered by the public to be more interesting and trustworthy.
+Conveying a message through human interest is always persuasive because this photography creates an emotional response in the viewer.

 Continue reading →